My Case Against Stock Ratings. More discoveries.

 It is a known fact that most of the world stocks move in tandem with the market direction.
 If the market is sharply up, even the weakest stocks have positive movements (the value investors step up).

-If the market is sharply down, even the strongest stocks and leaders intend to drop down.
+If the market is sharply down, even the strongest stocks and leaders intend to the dropdown.

 4. STOCK RATINGS